V3ct0rFl2m3/Cookies_HunterV1/README.md

 # Cookies_HunterV1

-simpel script to exploit xss  vulnerability
+simpel script to exploit xss  vulnerability and POC

+BY Vector